llloret/osmid/README.md

 For build instruction see INSTALL.md.

 osmid is built assuming C++14.
 The build system is based on cmake.
 Tested target compiler in Windows is MSVC 2015 Win64, in Linux is gcc 4.9 or later, and on Mac, clang 5.1 or later.
-Under Windows, prepare using something like: `cmake -G "Visual Studio 14 2015 Win64" .. -DBOOSTROOT=d:\sdk\boost_1_61_0`.
-On Linux and Mac `cmake ..` should be enough provided the dependencies (boost) are installed.
+Under Windows, prepare using something like: `cmake -G "Visual Studio 14 2015 Win64" .. `.
+On Linux and Mac `cmake ..` should be enough.

 osmid uses the following libs:
 * JUCE for the midi handling and OSC handling (included in the tree)
 * oscpack, for the OSC handling and UDP networking (included in the tree)
 * spdlog, for logging (included in the tree)
-* boost, for program options parsing (external dependency)
+* cxxopts, for program options parsing (included in the tree)